LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 ![immovable rod](../../images/immovable-rod.jpg)

-# Developing Relationships, Investments, and Projects
+# Developing Relationships, Investments, and Special Projects
 A character can invest time and coin into developing relationships, investments, or other special projects in Port Nyanzaru.
 Such a project might involve:

 - Establishing or maintaining a relationship with a particular person in Port Nyanzaru.